EmmanuelOwusu/Linear-Regression-and-Bayesian-Optimization/README.md

 * Linear Regression

-  * Maximum Likelihood Estimation : is a method of estimating the parameters of a probability distribution by maximizing a likelihood function
+  * Maximum Likelihood Estimation :
+   It is a method of estimating the parameters of a probability distribution by maximizing a likelihood function

-  * Maximum A Posteriori Estimation : is an estimate of an unknown quantity, that equals the mode of the posterior distribution.
+  * Maximum A Posteriori Estimation :
+   It is an estimate of an unknown quantity, that equals the mode of the posterior distribution.

  * Bayesian Optimization